 Brian in front of the beautiful Sultan Ahmed Mosque, also known as the Blue Mosque.

 A funny sign in front of our hotel.
 The service was of course stellar.

 Brian pretending he doesn't have jet lag.
 Good thing there is a nice stack of rugs to lean on.

-This rooftop restaurant has delicious lentil soup.
-Everyone makes lentil soup a bit different and we has a bowl, or a cup at every restaurant just to try the different recipes.
+This rooftop restaurant had delicious lentil soup.
+Everyone makes lentil soup a bit different.
+We almost always have a bowl at every restaurant just to try the different recipes.

 The a fore mentioned lentil soup.
 Pure magic in a cup.

 A gorgeous sunset in Istanbul.

 Rebecca observing rug washing with wooden paddles in India.
 Brian got his start in the rug business hand washing rugs with Randy Hyde of Renaissance Rug Cleaning in Portland.